-This grilled lobster tail recipe has a lot in common with my favorite broiled lobster tails, and is the perfect alternative for warm weather.
-No need to be intimidated by grilling lobster — it’s actually very easy!
-I’ll walk you through the whole process (prep included) so that you’ll know exactly how to grill lobster tails, from butterflying them to seasoning to the right technique once they are on the grill.
+This grilled lobster tail recipe has a lot in common with my air fryer lobster tails and broiled lobster tails, and is the perfect alternative for warm weather.
+No need to be intimidated by grilling lobster — it’s actually very easy and tastes as amazing as a restaurant version!
+I’ll walk you through the whole process (prep included), so that you’ll know exactly how to grill lobster tails, from butterflying them to seasoning to the right technique once they are on the grill.

 - Easy to make

 - Ready in less than 20 minutes

 - Fancy dinner at home, for a fraction of the cost of a restaurant!

 How To Grill Lobster Tails